 Fokker: aircraft manufacturer

-Founded in 1912, Fokker is a Dutch aerospace manufacturer.
-It is a historical figure in aviation, Anthony Fokker, who gave birth to this giant of the aerospace industry.
+Founded in 1912, Fokker is a Dutch aircraft manufacturer.
+It was Anthony Fokker, a historic figure in aviation, who gave birth to this giant of the aeronautics industry.

-The company specializes in the manufacture of airplanes and is based in Germany in Johannisthal, a district of Berlin.
+The company specialises in the manufacture of aircraft and is based in Johannisthal, a district of Berlin.

-Since 2015, Fokker has been acquired by the aerospace group GKN and has become an aerospace subsidiary of GKN.
+In 2015, Fokker was acquired by the GKN aerospace group and became an aerospace subsidiary of GKN.

-AEROAFFAIRES reviews the history and achievements of the aerospace manufacturer Fokker.
+AEROAFFAIRES looks back at the history and achievements of aircraft manufacturer Fokker.

 Some key figures:

-In over 100 years of existence and achievements, Fokker has enabled the production of numerous aircraft.
-Here is an overview with these few figures:
+In over 100 years of existence and achievements, Fokker has produced many aircraft.
+Here’s an overview with a few figures:

-The approach of GKN Aerospace and the Fokker entities is clear: to align with the times and advocate for a sustainable approach.
+The approach of GKN Aerospace and the Fokker entities is clear: to be in tune with the times and to advocate a sustainable approach.

-DKN (Fokker) is doing everything possible to develop technologies that allow the decarbonization of airplanes already in circulation.
+DKN (Fokker) is doing its utmost to develop technologies that will enable the decarbonisation of aircraft already in service.

-Similarly, this sustainable development challenge will be integrated into the creation of a new generation of aircraft.
-Less polluting and ultimately, CO2 neutral, that is what Fokker desires for its aircraft.
+Similarly, this sustainable development issue will be integrated into the design of a new generation of aircraft.
+Fokker wants its aircraft to be less polluting and ultimately CO2-neutral.

-By 2050, the aerospace company aims to achieve a symbolic zero in greenhouse gas emissions.
+By 2050, the aeronautical company wants to reach a symbolic zero in greenhouse gas emissions.

-In addition to the means adopted for the creation of more environmentally friendly aircraft, the factories also benefit from changes in this direction.
-Indeed, like other aircraft manufacturers, the GKN factory in the Netherlands has, since 2021, been powered by 100% renewable electricity.
+In addition to the means adopted to create more environmentally-friendly aircraft, it is also the factories that are benefiting from changes in this direction.
+Like other aircraft manufacturers, GKN’s factory in the Netherlands has been powered by 100% renewable electricity since 2021.

-Furthermore, other actions are being taken to respect the environment such as recycling and proper disposal of hazardous materials.
-Sustainable aviation is the watchword for aircraft manufacturers today.
+In addition, other actions are being taken to respect the environment, such as recycling and the proper disposal of hazardous materials.
+Sustainable aviation is the watchword of today’s aircraft manufacturers.

 The origins of Fokker

-It all begins with one of the pioneers of aviation, the Dutchman Anthony Fokker.
-This engineer, specialized in aviation, was born in 1890.
+It all began with one of the pioneers of the aviation world, the Dutchman Anthony Fokker.
+This aviation engineer was born in 1890.

-Anthony Fokker spent his entire career in the aerospace sector.
+Anthony Fokker spent his entire career in the aeronautical industry

-At the age of 20, he completed his first airplane, called “The Spin.”
-This propeller-driven aircraft would be the first airplane in the Netherlands to operate within its territory and to fly over the city of Haarlem.
+It was at the age of 20 that he designed his first plane, called “The Spin”.
+This propeller plane was the first in the Netherlands to fly on Dutch soil, over the town of Haarlem.

-During World War I, the Dutch engineer had to produce aircraft for the German air force.
-He partnered with Hugo Junkers, who was also an aeronautical engineer.
-It was then that the following were created:
+During the First World War, the Dutch engineer had to produce aircraft for the German air force.
+He joined forces with Hugo Junkers, also an aeronautical engineer.
+The result was the creation of :

 These models were a great success for the German air force.

-In 1919, after the end of the war, A. Fokker returned to the Netherlands after finishing his collaboration with H. Junkers.
-He then founded his own aerospace company.
+In 1919, after the end of the war, A. Fokker returned to the Netherlands following the end of his collaboration with H. Junkers.
+He set up his own aeronautical company.

-The early years of aerospace manufacturer Fokker from 1919 to 1955
+The beginnings of the aircraft manufacturer Fokker from 1919 to 1955

-The early years of aerospace manufacturer Fokker from 1958 to 1969
+The beginnings of the aircraft manufacturer Fokker from 1958 to 1969

-Fokker did not operate during World War II.
-This event marks the beginning of unprecedented decline for the company.
-After World War II, the factories were destroyed and thus unusable.
+Fokker did not serve in the Second World War.
+This event marked the beginning of an unprecedented decline for the company.
+After the Second World War, the factories were destroyed and therefore unusable.

-Other factories from other manufacturers served and remained intact during the war.
-This allowed them to maintain post-war activity.
+Other factories belonging to other manufacturers were used and remained intact during the war.
+This enabled them to maintain post-war activity.
 Unfortunately, this was not the case for our Dutch manufacturer.

-The company still managed to rebuild two factories in the Netherlands.
-Thus, it produced the following models:
+The company did, however, manage to rebuild two factories in the Netherlands.
+As a result, it produced the :

-But the aerospace player needs help to produce new aircraft.
-The aerospace manufacturer unites with VFW and models the VFW F24 aircraft.
-Unfortunately, this will result in failure.
+But the aircraft manufacturer needed help to bring out new machines.
+The aircraft manufacturer joined forces with VFW and modelled the VFW F24 aircraft.
+Unfortunately, the project ended in failure.

-The manufacturer continues to sink deeper until its bankruptcy in 1996.
+The aircraft manufacturer sank deeper and deeper until it went bankrupt in 1996.

 The dismantling of Fokker

-The company leaves behind many aircraft achievements still operational today.
+The company leaves behind a large number of aircraft still in service today.

-The company will be acquired by other entities.
-The peculiarity of Fokker is that it will sometimes retain its identity through the various branches created.
+The company was acquired by other entities.
+Fokker is unique in that it will sometimes retain its identity through the different branches it has created.

 From Fokker to Dutch Space

-Its activity in aerospace becomes independent, and this autonomous branch is named Dutch Space.
-Regarding its activities in aerospace equipment, aircraft design, as well as maintenance are purchased by Stork Aerospace group.
+Its aerospace business became independent and this autonomous branch was called Dutch Space.
+Its aeronautical equipment, aircraft design and maintenance activities were bought by the Stork Aerospace group.

 From Dutch Space to Fokker Technologies

-Finally, an entity called Stork Fokker is created.
-This entity manages the Fokker aircraft already in circulation, about 1200 at the time.
+Finally, an entity called Stork Fokker was created.
+This was responsible for managing the 1,200 Fokker aircraft already in service.

-In 2010, after nearly fifteen years of thriving, Stork Aerospace Group changes its name to Fokker Technologies.
-The legacy of the aerospace manufacturer Fokker continues.
+In 2010, after almost fifteen years of prosperity, Stork Aerospace Group changed its name to Fokker Technologies.
+The legacy of the Fokker aircraft manufacturer’s name lives on.

 Fokker Elmo specializes in the field of connectivity and operates in various territories such as North America and China.

-Concerning the activities of Fokker Aerostructures, this subsidiary is dedicated to the machining of aerospace structures.
+Fokker Aerostructures is dedicated to the machining of aeronautical structures.

-The production of landing gear is ensured by Fokker Landing Gear.
+Landing gear production is handled by Fokker Landing Gear.

-Finally, Fokker Services takes care of the interiors of airplanes, namely optimizing cabins by lightening them as much as possible.
-This subsidiary also handles the avionics of the aircraft by equipping them with electronic systems.
+Finally, Fokker Services looks after aircraft interiors, optimising cabins in particular by making them as light as possible.
+This subsidiary also looks after aircraft avionics, equipping them with electronic systems.

 New partnerships

-This same year, in 2010, Fokker partners with an aircraft equipment company, Goodrich Corporation.
+That same year, in 2010, Fokker joined forces with an aeronautical equipment company, Goodrich Corporation.

-Together, they produce spare parts made from composite materials for various aircraft models from aircraft manufacturers like Bombardier for example.
+Together, they produce composite parts for various aircraft models from manufacturers such as Bombardier.

-In the following years, the various subsidiaries of Fokker become partners with aerospace manufacturers such as Dassault Aviation or Boeing.
-The entities of Fokker provide components for the respective airplanes of the manufacturers.
+In the following years,the various subsidiaries of Fokker became partners with aircraft manufacturers such as Dassault Aviation and Boeing.
+The Fokker entities supply components for the aircraft manufacturers’ respective aircraft.

-Fokker is no longer the aerospace manufacturer it once was.
-Its entities work as an aerospace equipment supplier across various segments of the aviation sector and for various aircraft from international manufacturers.
+Fokker is no longer the aircraft manufacturer it once was.
+Fokker’s business units work as aircraft equipment suppliers in various segments of the aviation sector and for various aircraft of international aircraft manufacturers.

-Finally, in 2015, the company GKN Aerospace (Guest, Keen and Nettlefolds), specialized in aerospace and automotive equipment, buys the entities of Fokker for the price of €706 million.
+Finally, in 2015, GKN Aerospace (Guest, Keen and Nettlefolds), which specialises in aerospace and automotive equipment, bought the Fokker entities for €706 million.

-The entities of Fokker Technologies have kept the same name but are now managed and integrated within GKN.
+The Fokker Technologies entities have kept the same name, but are now managed and integrated within GKN.

 Photo credit: Fokker

-The European aerospace manufacturer has a wide range of aerospace equipment.
-It equips both long-haul aircraft, such as the Concorde, and medium-haul aircraft like the Dassault Falcon.
+The European aircraft manufacturer has a wide range of aeronautical equipment.
+It equips both long-haul aircraft, such as the Concorde, and medium-haul aircraft such as the Dassault Falcon.

-The aerospace giant carries out the final assembly for future aircraft of an airline.
+The aerospace giant carries out the final assembly for an airline’s future aircraft.

-It integrates the on-board systems, fuselage, and all aerospace technology.
-All these technological equipment help prevent stalling and distinguish itself in the aerospace markets.
-Fokker does not aim for the spectacular by building the largest aircraft in the world.
-The manufacturer wants to offer efficiency in air transport and impeccable aircraft delivery.
+It integrates on-board systems, the fuselage and all aeronautical technology.
+All this technological equipment helps to avoid stalling and to stand out in the aeronautics market.
+Fokker is not trying to be spectacular by building the biggest aircraft in the world.
+The manufacturer’s aim is to offer efficiency in air transport and impeccable aircraft delivery.

-The company is based in the UK.
-It has international presence with 41 sites spread across 13 different countries.
+The company is based in the United Kingdom.
+It has an international presence with 41 sites in 13 different countries.

-Not less than 90% of the aircraft in circulation today benefit from the expertise and equipment of GNK (and therefore by extension, from Fokker).
+No less than 90% of the aircraft in service today benefit from GNK’s (and therefore, by extension, Fokker’s) expertise and equipment.

-The company continually evolves and finds increasingly innovative solutions.
+The company is constantly evolving and finding ever more innovative solutions.

-It is committed to evolving with the challenges of its time and bringing necessary transformations to the aerospace sector.
+It is committed to evolving with the challenges of its time and to bringing about the necessary transformations in the aeronautical sector.

-Under the management of GKN, Fokker evolves as an aerospace equipment supplier.
-While today the company no longer manufactures airplanes from A to Z, it participates in the production of fleets of aircraft from various aerospace manufacturers.
+Under the management of GKN, Fokker operates as an aeronautical equipment manufacturer.
+Although the company no longer manufactures aircraft from start to finish, it is still involved in building the aircraft fleets of a wide variety of aircraft manufacturers

-For example, Fokker has notably worked for the airplanes of Airbus, Boeing, or Dassault Aviation.
+For example, Fokker has worked on aircraft for Airbus, Boeing and Dassault Aviation.

-Similarly, the company can perform maintenance on parts it has supplied, or manufacture spare parts.
-Thanks to a heritage of over 100 years, Fokker is a leader on the global aerospace equipment market.
+The company can also carry out maintenance on parts it has supplied, or machine spare parts.
+It is thanks to a heritage of over 100 years that Fokker is one of the world leaders in the aeronautical equipment market.

 Photo credit: Fokker

-Since its creation in 1912, the aerospace manufacturer Fokker has produced many aircraft.
+Since it was founded in 1912, aircraft manufacturer Fokker has produced a large number of aircraft.
 Both civil and military.

-The most remarkable in civil aviation are undoubtedly the:
+The most notable in civil aviation are undoubtedly the :

-We present to you 2 aircraft that are still in circulation today.
+We present 2 aircraft that are still in circulation.

 The Fokker 100:

-Also known as F100, this aircraft is a short-haul passenger plane.
+Also known as the F100, this aircraft is a short-haul airliner.

-It can accommodate up to 109 passengers.
-It can be configured with two different classes within the cabin.
-This allows it to host 97 passengers.
+It can carry up to 109 passengers.
+It can be configured with two different cabin classes.
+This allows it to seat 97 passengers.

 With a range of 2,700 km when the aircraft is at full capacity, it is ideal for short regional or even international trips.

-The Fokker 100, which has benefited from various innovations, has very low maintenance costs.
-It offers a very good value for money compared to other similar aircraft.
+The Fokker 100, which has benefited from a number of innovations, has very low maintenance costs.
+It offers very good value for money compared with other similar aircraft.

 Before the arrival of the Boeing 737 or the Airbus A319, the F100 was one of the leaders in air traffic.